Ghulam-Mustafa08291/Min-transfers-algo/README.md

 - Implement multiple algorithms (Single Queue, No Queue, etc.) from the paper.
 - Compare their speed and accuracy on real transportation data(if possible)

+## CHECKPOINT 3 update
+To generate the random datasets,run the following command python generate_data.py

+To run the Min-Transfers Algorithm on the generated datasets and compare the performance of the SQ, NQ, and MQ algorithms, run the following command:

+python main.py

+This will:

+->Load the generated datasets (small, medium, and large samples).

+->Run each algorithm (SQ, NQ, MQ) on each dataset.

+->Output the minimum number of transfers and timing results for each source and dataset.

+NOTE:The data folder has all the datasets,algortihms folder has all the algorithms that we wrote for this project